LeonBroseliske/CFC/README.md

 It supports both IPv4 and IPv6.

-Tested on Debian Jessie, but should work on any distro.
+Tested on Debian 6.x / 7.x / 8.x / 9.x, but should work on any distro.

 ## Prerequisites